ischoegl/classproject/README.md

 # classproject

-Some brief demonstration of git
+Some brief demonstration of git.

+Adding some more content.